-Furthermore, the DST proposed by the Spanish Government pursues the same objective and, in view of the Spanish Government, has the same main features as those of the DST being proposed by the Commission.
+Furthermore, the DST proposed by the Spanish Government pursues the same objective and has the same main features as those of the DST being proposed by the European Commission.
 However, due to the ongoing discussions and the lack of practical measures, the Spanish DST precedes the European Union (EU) consensus.